Tuktuk27/TukNet/README.md

 # Abstract

-This master’s thesis aims to rapidly identify, and comprehend objects of interest by combining high speed cameras, specifically Luxonis OAK-D Lite camera, with customed, tiny and efficient Pytorch models, with the final goal of implementation on fast drones (fast-speed drones).
+This master’s thesis aims to rapidly identify, and comprehend objects of interest by combining highspeed cameras, specifically Luxonis OAK-D Lite camera, with customed, tiny and efficient Pytorch models, with the final goal of implementation on fast drones (fast-speed drones).
 The objective is to achieve real-time (using a camera on board) and offline (frame-by-frame on video) implementations.

 The significance of this project lies in its comprehensive approach, integrating fast object detection, along with tracking.
 The expected outcome is a flexible and versatile system implemented on Luxonis OAK Camera and designed to meet the speed requirements for fast drones detection.

 This master’s thesis explores the realms of computer vision and machine learning, uniting hardware and software to achieve swift and intelligent object recognition and dynamic tracking.

 <img src="https://github.com/user-attachments/assets/f2ffa474-c450-4b91-b785-21945665169a" alt="Sample Image" width="400">